Aqueducts on the C&O Canal: Conococheague Creek Aqueduct

 The Conococheague Creek Aqueduct (#5) was contracted to Michael Byrne (who completed more contracts on the canal later) in 1832.
 Work started in 1833, and was completed in November 1835 at a cost of $43,283.78.
 It is at the 99.80 mile mark (Section No. 188).

 This aqueduct, made of local limestone, was damaged during the Civil War by Mosby's Raiders.
 The stonework wall "went out" (as a boatman would say) three times: 1865, 1887, and finally in 1920.

 On April 20, 1920, when the wall went out, boat #73 was returning to Cumberland after dropping off coal in Williamsport.
 The boat bounced off the wall, and Captain Myers said that he saw the aqueduct wall shudder, and shouted to his stepson to release the mules.
 The wall collapsed, and Captain Myers was able to jump to safety before the boat fell through the break into the creek.
 All survived the accident.

 The NPS began a restoration project in August 2017 to restore the Conococheague aqueduct and surrounding areas to operating condition resembling that of the 1920s.
 They plan to rewater the aqueduct and section of the canal after finishing this project.
 The projected cost is $9 million.

 Licking Creek Aqueduct

 The Licking Creek Aqueduct (#6) on section 222 was begun in 1835.
 In 1837 the contract was reassigned when the original contractor, Holdsworth, died.
 It was finally completed in May 1938 at the cost of $48,023.85.
 This is the shortest aqueduct, 50 feet long.

 Tonoloway Creek Aqueduct

 Construction on the Tonoloway Creek Aqueduct (#7) began in 1835 and was completed in April 1839.
 This aqueduct is an incomplete Roman arch; it is incomplete because one end was built into a limestone cliff.
 Like many other aqueducts, this one has a waste weir as part of the masonry.

 Sideling Hill Creek Aqueduct

-The Sideling Hill Creek Aqueduct (#8) was begun in 1837. was completed in Spring 1850.
+The Sideling Hill Creek Aqueduct, the ninth of the twelve aqueducts, was built from 1837-1840.
+The structure spans 70 feet across Sideling Hill Creek, and marks the boundary between Washington and Allegany County.